 To make matters even more complicated, flights to Rarotonga cross over the international date line.
 That means that most flights land in the Cook Islands the day before they left Auckland.
 Conversely, flights back to New Zealand land two days after they left Rarotonga.
 Are you confused yet?
 Things can get quite complicated so extra vigilance is required to make sure you don’t end up cutting your time on the Cook Islands short by mixing up your days.

-Arriving in The Cook Islands
+Arriving on The Captivating Cook Islands

-The displeasure of all that extra planning fades away as soon as you land in the Cooks.
-Who could help but be captivated by the cute little neon sign that welcomes you the islands?
+The displeasure of all that extra planning fades away as soon as you land in the captivating Cook Islands.
+Who could help but be captivated by the cute little neon sign that welcomes you to the islands?
 Immigration officers greet you with ‘Kia Orana’, the local way of saying hello, then quickly and painlessly process your entry into the tiny country.
 When you enter the baggage reclaim area, you notice a man in the middle of the luggage belt.
 He’s performing a slightly upgraded version of the serenade received on other South Pacific islands like Fiji and Tonga; with laptop accompaniment instead of guitars.

 The Captivating Cook Islands At Night

 On the way to the Cook Islands, I had crossed the international date line for the third time during my pacific adventure.
 That meant I had once again gone back in time, to land in Rarotonga on the eve of the day that had just passed.
 Of course, everything was closed and there were no transport options besides taxis and airport transfers.
 I’m not a taxi kind of person and hadn’t booked an airport transfer with my accommodation because I thought that NZ$15 was a bit extreme for a 5 minute drive!